bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sansone.md

 title: Sansone, Giovanni
 born: 1888
 died: 1979
-keywords: mathematical analysis, orthogonal functions, ordinary differential equations, lattice, theta curves, numerical integration, nonstationary curves
+keywords: giovanni sansone,sansone
-description: Giovanni Sansonewas an innovative Italian mathematician, pioneering in work on mathematical analysis, orthogonal functions, ODEs and more.
+description: Giovanni Sansone was an Italian mathematician, known for his works on mathematical analysis, the theory of orthogonal functions and the theory of ordinary differential equations.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---